TomodomoCo/style-guide/docs/wordpress.md

 # WordPress

-For all WordPress projects, use the WordPress Core Coding Standards as a base, with the following exceptions:
+For all WordPress projects, use the WordPress Core Coding Standards as a base, with the following exceptions and additions:

 ## JavaScript